klesteb/XAS-Csharp/Application/README.md

 ### **Common options**

-Each application, wither it is command, shell or service based has the same common set of options.
+Each application, wither it is a command, shell or service based has the same common set of options.
 They are as follows:

     -alerts     - toggles the sending of alerts.